Next Winter Mix Headed Our Way in a Couple of Days

 We are finally seeing breaks in the clouds after the long duration snow event that didn’t want to end, left between three to seven inches of snow.

-Lingering snow showers or flurries are still possible this afternoon over the mountains where upslope snow develops, leaving behind a couple inches at ski resorts.
+Lingering snow showers or flurries are still possible Saturday afternoon over the mountains where upslope snow develops, leaving behind a couple inches at ski resorts.

 Another area is along the south shore, Cape Ann, and Cape Cod, due to ocean-effect snow and a northwest wind.
 The main story today for most will be wind chills in the teens and 20s with a northwest breeze.

 Highs today will be in the 30s with some sunshine, it will melt some of the snow from yesterday.
-We will need to watch for areas of black ice tonight as temperatures drop into the teens and 20s.
+We will need to watch for areas of black ice Saturday night as temperatures drop into the teens and 20s.

 Sunday is the pick of the weekend with less wind, more sunshine and highs in the low to mid 30s, which is still a tad cooler than average.